Kinokoda/KinosWebDevBitsAndPieces/phpFileIndex/README.md

 # fileIndexer
 Indexes everything in the own folder.
+Check the comments for more.